 According to the BBC, “the battle for Aleppo became a microcosm of the wider conflict in Syria.
 It highlighted the weakness of both sides, as well as the failure of the international community to protect civilians and broker a peace agreement.”

 During the attacks, the people of Aleppo turned to social media, posting their final good-byes.
 Many have made comparisons to the Holocaust, categorizing these attacks as genocide.
-You can watch some of these good-byes here.

 As of Thursday, Dec.
 29, Russian President Vladimir Putin announced a ceasefire backed by Russia and Turkey between the Syrian government and rebels, but excluding jihadists, or Islamic militants.
 Included in this deal are measures to guarantee the truce and to begin peace talks.
 Although, as of Saturday, Dec.
 31, both sides have violated this truce, and it is unsure whether or not this peace will last.